gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 people dying, do you understand that?
-I am tired of people who have done no harm in this world being beaten by drunks, or driven from their homes by mobs, or robbed blind by petty lords who know that no one will hold them to account, not for the likes of us.
+I am tired of people who have done no harm in this world being beaten by drunks, or driven from their homes by mobs, or robbed blind by petty lords who know that no one will hold them to account for the likes of us.
 Your mistress has done nothing to help us---nothing!---and neither has anyone else, so now we are going to help ourselves."

 "I grieve for the wrongs done to you and your people," Razi said.
 "But please, this will not---"